-Television and print journalism in the 1980s and the 1990s abounded with maternal stories: tampered-with Halloween candy; Child abduction; non-compliant surrogate mothers (Marybeth Whitehead); mothers killing their own children (Susan Smith, Andrea Yates);mothering consuming alcohol; crack babies; abandoned new-borns in dumpsters; teen mothers; and most notoriously welfare mothers.56 before to building the image of the maternal ideal and stressed the importance of selfsurveillance to achieve this ideal.
+Television and print journalism in the 1980s and the 1990s abounded with maternal stories: tampered-with Halloween candy; Child abduction; non-compliant surrogate mothers (Marybeth Whitehead); mothers killing their own children (Susan Smith, Andrea Yates);mothering consuming alcohol; crack babies; abandoned new-borns in dumpsters; teen mothers; and most notoriously welfare mothers.

 This role stems from patriarchal perceptions of the maternal ideal.
 One of the most important features of this media interference in the definition of good mothering is the pressure of self-regulation and surveillance lest mothers fall into the traumatic scenarios attributed to a failure of mothering.
-In the 1990s, the media contributed, more than ever
+In the 1990s, the media contributed, more than ever before to building the image of the maternal ideal and stressed the importance of selfsurveillance to achieve this ideal.

-55 Andrea O'Reilly, Encyclopaedia of Motherhood (SAGE Publications, 2010), p.
+&lt;sup>55 Andrea O'Reilly, Encyclopaedia of Motherhood (SAGE Publications, 2010), p.
 749.